awsdocs/amazon-eks-user-guide/doc_source/mesh-k8s-integration.md

 ## Prerequisites<a name="mesh-k8s-integration-prerequisites"></a>
 + An existing understanding of App Mesh concepts\.
 For more information, see [What is AWS App Mesh](https://docs.aws.amazon.com/app-mesh/latest/userguide/what-is-app-mesh.html)\.
++ An existing understanding of Kubernetes concepts\.
+For more information, see [What is Kubernetes](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/)\.
 + An existing Kubernetes cluster running version 1\.13 or later\.
 If you don't have an existing cluster, you can deploy one using the [Getting Started with Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html) guide\.
 If you're running your own Kubernetes cluster on Amazon EC2, then ensure that Docker is authenticated to the Amazon ECR repository that the Envoy image is in\.
 For more information, see [Envoy image](https://docs.aws.amazon.com/app-mesh/latest/userguide/envoy.html) and [Registry authentication](https://docs.aws.amazon.com/AmazonECR/latest/userguide/Registries.html#registry_auth) in the AWS documentation and [Pull an Image from a Private Registry](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/) in the Kubernetes documentation\.
 + The AWS CLI version 1\.18\.116 or later or 2\.0\.38 or later installed\.
 To install or upgrade the AWS CLI, see [Installing the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)\.
 + A `kubectl` client that is configured to communicate with your Kubernetes cluster\.
 If you're using Amazon Elastic Kubernetes Service, you can use the instructions for installing `[kubectl](https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html)` and configuring a `[kubeconfig](https://docs.aws.amazon.com/eks/latest/userguide/create-kubeconfig.html)` file\.